ampproject/amphtml/extensions/amp-brightcove/amp-brightcove.md

 # amp-brightcove

+An `amp-brightcove` component displays the Brightcove Player as used in Brightcove's [Video Cloud](https://www.brightcove.com/en/online-video-platform) or [Brightcove Player](https://www.brightcove.com/en/player).

 ## Example

 The `width` and `height` attributes determine the aspect ratio of the player embedded in responsive layouts.